QuentinTournier40/AnimationFreeCAD/README.md

 # Presentation

-This FreeCAD module allows users to animate any object easily through visual scripting Nodes.
+This FreeCAD module allows users to animate any object easily through visual scripting Nodes using [PyFlow](https://github.com/wonderworks-software/PyFlow).

 Documentation can be found at `~AnimationFreeCAD/docs/guide`

 # The project